-Steven Powles > Doughty Street Chambers > London, England > Lawyer Profile
+Steven Powles QC > Doughty Street Chambers > London, England > Lawyer Profile

 Doughty Street Chambers Offices

 He has represented a number of high profile clients, accused of the most serious crimes, before both international and domestic courts.

 Chambers and Partners 2017: “Experienced international criminal lawyer … particularly well versed in handling matters relating to human rights, false imprisonment and war crimes.”

 Legal 500 2016: “Very intellectually and practically able.”